 Looking Back at the History of the Faculty of Informatics

-Key events in the more than 20 years of the history of the Faculty of Informatics.
+Key events in more than 25 years of the history of the Faculty of Informatics.

 We Make History Today